 This year, a new library Lounge has been set aside for you on the third floor (339-343)

 Graduate study rooms

-Graduate students may register at the Access Services Desk for their own private rooms located on the third floor.
+Graduate students may register at Borrowers Service Desk for their own private rooms located on the third floor.

 Group study rooms

-The library has private study rooms that will seat from 4 to 10 people and these may be reserved at the Access Servces Desk for up to 3 hours.
+The library has private study rooms that will seat from 2 to 12 people and these may be reserved at the Borrower Services Desk for up to 3 hours.